 If ear mites are detected in your cat's ears, the search may stop there.
 However, if your cat does not have ear mites or if appropriate treatment for ear mites fails to rid your cat of the infection, further diagnosis may be necessary.

-Diagnosing Feline Ear Infections
+How to Diagnosing Feline Ear Infections

 The diagnosis starts with an examination not only of the ears but of the entire cat.
 This is because some of the causes of ear infections in cats can signal a systemic health problem.
 Your vet will check to be sure that your cat is generally healthy, and will carefully examine its skin and fur.